-(2) Human rights are plural If someone accepted that there are human rights but held that there is only one of them, this might make sense if she meant that there is one abstract underlying right that generates a list of specific rights (See Dworkin 2011 for a view of this sort).
-But if this person meant that there is just one such specific right such as the right to peaceful assembly this would be a highly revisionary view.
+(2) Human rights are plural.
+If someone accepted that there are human rights but held that there is only one of them, this might make sense if she meant that there is one abstract underlying right that generates a list of specific rights (See Dworkin 2011 for a view of this sort).
+But if this person meant that there is just one specific right such as the right to peaceful assembly this would be a highly revisionary view.
 Human rights address a variety of specific problems such as guaranteeing fair trials, ending slavery, ensuring the availability of education, and preventing genocide.
-Some philosophers advocate very short lists of human rights but nevertheless accept plurality (see Joshua Cohen 2004 and Ignatief 2004).
+Some philosophers advocate very short lists of human rights but nevertheless accept plurality (see Cohen 2004, Ignatieff 2004).

 (4) Human rights have high-priority.
 Maurice Cranston held that human rights are matters of “paramount importance” and their violation “a grave affront to justice” (Cranston 1967).
 If human rights did not have high priority they would not have the ability to compete with other powerful considerations such as national stability and security, individual and national self-determination, and national and global prosperity.
 High priority does not mean, however, that human rights are absolute.
 As James Griffin says, human rights should be understood as “resistant to trade-offs, but not too resistant” (Griffin 2008).
 Further, there seems to be priority variation within human rights.
 For example, when the right to life conflicts with the right to privacy, the latter will generally be outweighed.

 Let’s now consider five other features or functions that might be added.